nomad-hzb/nomad-hysprint/docs/step-by-step_user_guide/04-voila_analysis_tools.md

 # Voila Analysis Tools

-The data team has developed a suite of interactive Voila notebooks (based on Jupyter and Python) to streamline your data management and analysis workflow.
+The data steward team has developed a suite of interactive Voila notebooks (based on Jupyter and Python) to streamline your data management and analysis workflow.
 These user-friendly tools include:

 - **Design of Experiments:** Plan and structure your experimental approach
 - **MPPT Analyzer:** Evaluate maximum power point tracking performance